thoughtworks/inSpac/keycloak-plugin/documents/Install-And-Config-Keycloak-Plugin.md

 ![encryption_the_example](../images/encryption_the_example.png)

-> Or use `AESUtils.encrypt` in `com.thoughtworks.provider.singpass.utils` (client secret does not need to be processed in advance)
+> Or use `AESUtils.encrypt` in `com.thoughtworks.provider.inspac.utils` (client secret does not need to be processed in advance)

 ## [Set Up SP and Keycloak SDK](https://github.com/ThoughtWorksInc/SEA-SC-Integration-Demo#how-to-integration-keycloak)